khilnani/hipchat.py/README.md

 ### Note

 - When you run the script for the first time, it will request a Personal Access token to access Hipchat on your behalf
 - *This scripts only requires read access.*
 - Hipchat allows you set configure access permissions eg. read, write, admin.
 - Get a personal access token from: https://www.hipchat.com/account/api

-### iOS / Pythonista
+### Execution

-- Simple run this script in Pythonista.
+- Simply run this script in Pythonista, or in a Linux/Mac OS Terminal
+- Example. `python hipchat.py [LASTRUN | DETAILS | NODETAILS]`
+  - `LASTRUN`: Use cached data, view recent info without calling apis.
+  - `DETAILS`: Linux/Mac OS Only, auto show unread details.

-### Linux/Mac OS
+  - `NODETAILS`: Linux/Mac OS Only, skip display of unread details.
-- Run this script in a linux/os x terminal.

 ### Mac OS Automator